A guide of the buildings, residence halls, and other notable locations on campus.

 University Place is a coed suite-style hall for three hundred and ninety three students.
 Each suite includes four double occupancy bedrooms, two bathrooms, and a living room area.
 All suites share the central courtyard and a laundry room, a recreation suite, a conference room, and a kitchen.

-Old Main, built-in 1866, served as both a school building and residence hall for the Keystone Normal School (now Kutztown University).
-As the campus expanded, fewer residents lived in Old Main until it became solely an academic building.
-It serves as the center of campus, sitting right by the main road leading through Kutztown, between the Northside of campus and the Southside of campus.
+Old Main, built-in 1866, served as both an academic building and residence hall for the Keystone Normal School (now Kutztown University).
+As the campus expanded, residents were phased out of Old Main and placed in the newly built Southside dormitories.
+Old Main resides at the center of the campus, sitting right by the main road leading through Kutztown, between the Northside of campus and the Southside of campus.

-Currently, Old Main serves mainly as an academic building, where a myriad of classes are held within the five-floor maze of classrooms and offices.
-Many departments can be found in Old main, including Computer Science and Information Technology, Criminal Justice, Counseling and Student Affairs, Modern Languages, Music, Philosophy, Political Science, Psychology, Social Work and Sport Management and Leadership Studies departments.
+Currently, Old Main serves as an academic building and office space for several departments, including Computer Science and Information Technology, Criminal Justice, Counseling and Student Affairs, Modern Languages, Music, Philosophy, Political Science, Psychology, Social Work and Sport Management and Leadership Studies departments.
 You will also find the offices of Grants and Sponsored Projects, Housing, Dining and Residential Services, Public Safety, Social Equity, and Student Support Services, as well as the Women's Center and the LGBTQ center.

 The Boxwood House is where the Graduate Admissions Offices, International Admissions, and International Programs are located, across from Old Main.